Whitley, Cheshire: Transport

 All public roads in the village are maintained by Cheshire West and Chester council.
 The A49 Tarporley Road is a single carriageway primary road (formerly a trunk road).
 Between the world wars the Lower Whitley By-Pass was constructed, the old route being called Street Lane.
 The A559 Northwich Road has always been a county road and is generally a narrower road.
 Just half a mile to the north of the parish is the M56 North Cheshire Motorway.

-Buses

 Buses run through the village from Warrington to Northwich and vice versa.
 These are operated by Warrington Borough Transport, although Cheshire West and Chester Council do subsidise the service.
 In 2006 the services running through Weaverham and Little Leigh were discontinued.
 This means no bus services now run along the A49 through Whitley, though they still run on the A559.